It’s an all-too-common question: Why is my eCommerce site not selling?

 Audit Your eCommerce Website

-Even a small adjustment can often make a big difference in sales, so look at your website just as a buyer would.
+Even a tiny adjustment can often make a big difference in sales, so look at your website just as a buyer would.

 Syed Irfan Ajmal is a serial entrepreneur, digital marketer, author, and international keynote speaker.
 His content marketing, PR, and growth hacking articles have appeared in the Huffington Post, Business.com, Tech In Asia, and other publications.
 He has also been cited on The Next Web (TNW), SERPed, the MVP Marketing Podcast, Profitability Revolution Paradigm, and SEMrush.